 Fun fact- The Vigil has been written and directed by Keith Thomas.
 The Vigil is Keith’s directional debut and has the added support of Blumhouse productions.
 As a directional debut, I found this film creative and refreshing in the genre of horror and suspense.
 The plot and themes are also something I feel we’ve yet to see in Cinema before.
 The lead character of Yakov played by Dave Davis also delivered a solid performance.

 Overall, as a directional debut, this is a solid horror film.
 Introducing a refreshing feel to the horror genre, we have a plot that feels different and is welcome to the big screen.
-With a haunting plot and a soundtrack loaded with a creepy audio track to complement the storyline, The Vigil is a slow-burning horror film which truly did entertain me.
+With a haunting plot and a soundtrack loaded with a creepy audio track to complement the storyline, The Vigil is a slow-burning horror film that truly did entertain me.